redux-form/redux-form/README.md

 ### Synchronous Validation

 You may optionally supply a validation function, which is in the form `({}) => {}` and takes in all your data and spits out error messages.
+Your error messages may be strings or arrays of strings (if your field data is complex).
 For example:

 ```javascript
 function validateContact(data) {